SansGuidon/bookmarks/README.md

 * [CommuteTimeMap](https://commutetimemap.com/) - Find a place to live or stay with a good commute time
 * [ThatCoupon](https://www.thatcoupon.com/) - Tired of clipping coupons and scouring the internet for deals and promotional codes?
 So are we.
 This website makes it easy for shoppers to find and share the best deals and coupons.
 No hunting, no hassle, and no scissors required.
 * [DuckDuckGo Bang!](https://duckduckgo.com/bang) - Bangs are shortcuts that quickly take you to search results on other sites.
+* [Bookstash](https://bookstash.io/) - Top books recommended by famous folk, in 3m or less.
+> “‘I read it on Bookstash’, or how to pretend you’re smart while actually being smart.” - Alberto Heinstein

 # Podcasts :radio:
 * [Player FM](http://player.fm/featured/programming) - Programming podcasts